TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

 Firmware performs basic low-level tasks to control and monitor the **Kookaberry**'s hardware, and to make it accessible to high-level software, such as MicroPython.

-Firmware updates may sometimes be issued that extend the functionality of the Kookaberry, or to remedy bugs or security weaknesses in the firmware.
+Firmware updates may sometimes be issued that extend the functionality of the Kookaberry, or to remedy bugs in the firmware.
 The **Kookaberry’s** firmware is updated from time to time and the latest version may be downloaded from https://github.com/kookaberry/kooka-releases.

 Instructions for firmware updates are provided on the GutHub page.
 In general, follow this procedure: